SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 For a full code example on multiprocessing see :ref:`example-04`

-The following code snippet shows how to enable multiprocessing with 4 cpus:
+The following code snippet shows how to enable multiprocessing with 4 cpus.
+The config parameters are passed to the Environment and will also be added to your trajectory and hdf5 file.

 .. code-block:: python